 Orange Bike Project (OBP)

-The OBP bicycle shop, AKA "The Cage," is located in the Guadalupe Parking Garage (GUG) at the corner of San Antonio Street & 16th Street.
-The cage is inside the garage on the ground floor in the southeast corner.
+The OBP bicycle shop, AKA "The Cage," is located in the 27th Street Parking Garage (TSG) at the corner of University Avenue & 27th Street.
+The cage is inside the garage on the ground floor near the elevators.

 The Cage is UT’s community bike shop where students can volunteer, learn, and work on their own bikes.
 The shop volunteers are always willing to answer questions or wield tools to get bikes up and ready to go.
 It is also the location for pick up and drop off for any rented bikes.
 Orange Bike runs a semester long bike rental and a daily bike rental program.